Hypoelliptic and spectral estimates for the linearized Landau operator: Hypoelliptic estimates for the whole linearized Landau operator

-\end{proof} The estimate in (\fcolorbox{red}{ white}{\ref{W4}}) is optimal in term of the index $2/3$ appearing in the left hand side and the estimate in (\fcolorbox{red}{ white}{\ref{N111}}) is optimal in term of the index $2$ appearing in the right hand side.
+\end{proof} We srongly think the estimate in (\fcolorbox{red}{ white}{\ref{W4}}) is optimal in term of the index $2/3$ appearing in the left hand side, although we don't prove that.
+This index $2/3$ is classical for kinetic model.
+We refer for example to Proposition 5.22 in \cite{article}, partial results in this direction in the Fokker-Planck case.